 Software Engineering combines computer science, engineering and mathematics to design, develop and test the integral foundations of today’s technology.

 Software Engineering is behind many of the technologies we now take for granted.
 It is seen in virtually all sectors of today’s economy, from handheld smart devices to cloud services and large telecommunications networks.
-Offered by our Department of Electrical and Computer Engineering, the specialisation covers software architecture, system performance, testing and quality assurance, requirements engineering, human-computer interaction, and documentation.
+Offered by our Department of Electrical, Computer, and Software Engineering, the specialisation covers software architecture, system performance, testing and quality assurance, requirements engineering, human-computer interaction, and documentation.
 Because it is largely project-oriented, software engineers also familiarise themselves with the ethical, social, legal, economical and safety issues relevant to users today.

 As a result, software engineers often see their core skills as complementary to their personal interests, and demand for professionals in this field will continue to increase alongside the need to create and improve products for today’s technologically-savvy environments and users.